-Soy milk is clearly not a good option as high amounts of isoflavones (plant estrogens) disrupt the hormonal development of young children.
+Soy milk, also called soya bean milk, is clearly not a good option as high amounts of isoflavones (plant estrogens) disrupt the hormonal development of young children.
 Commercial rice milk is high in sugar and low in nutrition with little to no protein or fats to stabilize the blood sugar.
-Even store bought almond milk is not a good choice as it is also very low in protein and fat, high in sugar and is not made from almonds that have been properly soaked/dehydrated first to eliminate anti-nutrients such as phytic acid which block mineral absorption and cause digestive distress.
+Even store-bought almond milk is not a good choice as it is also very low in protein and fat, high in sugar and is not made from almonds that have been properly soaked/dehydrated first to eliminate anti-nutrients such as phytic acid which block mineral absorption and cause digestive distress.

 So, what is a Mom or Dad to do?